epfl-ada/ada-2022-project-toohottohoot/README.md

-# The Best Beer I've Ever Bought / Have You Tried This Amazing Beer? / Beer-inder / Beervise: Pick the right beer for you
+# The Best Beer I've Ever Bought / Have You Tried This Amazing Beer? / Beer-inder / Beervise: Pick the right beer for you/ Try it !/

 ## Table of Contents
 - [Abstract](#abstract)